wbroek/AFOAuth2Client/README.md

 # AFOAuth2Client

-AFOAuth2Client is an extension for [AFNetworking](http://github.com/AFNetworking/AFNetworking/) that greatly simplifies the process of authenticating against an [OAuth 2](http://oauth.net/2/) provider.
+AFOAuth2Client is an extension for [AFNetworking 2.0](http://github.com/AFNetworking/AFNetworking/) that greatly simplifies the process of authenticating against an [OAuth 2](http://oauth.net/2/) provider.
+This is a fork from [AFNetworking / AFOAuth2Client](http://github.com/AFNetworking/AFOAuth2Client) which has some additions for my own use like AFHTTPRequestOperation error response, expiration handling and small fixes

 ## Example Usage